 Located between Hamlin Lake and Lake Michigan, Ludington State Park has miles of shoreline along both lakes.
 This hidden gem has a lot to offer from sandy beaches and scenic sand dunes to an iconic lighthouse.
-There is great wildlife viewing in the park along the extensive trail system.
+There is great wildlife viewing in the park along with the extensive trail system.
 Be sure to check out the history of Big Sable Point Lighthouse while you’re there.

 Address: 8800 M-116, Ludington, MI 49431

 On a hot day, enjoy a swim in the cool, refreshing water of Hamilton Pool.
 Hamilton Pool Preserve is a nature preserve under the federal Balcones Canyonlands Conservation Plan.